msse-2021-bootcamp/lessons/_episodes/01-04-homework1.md

 - "Work with your team on a collaborative repository."
 - "Open a pull request."
 - "Review someone else's pull request."
-keypoints:
-- "You've now submitted a pull request and reviewed a pull request on a collaborative repo!"
 ---

 ## Homework

 For this homework assignment, you will be collaborating with your team on a GitHub pages site.
 You will update this site with reflections during the course of the bootcamp.
 Today, everyone should contribute to the site.
 In the future, you should rotate so that one person each day is writing a reflection or summary on that day's topic.

 For today, you should interview and make a blog post about someone else on your team.
 Some questions you might think about...